 Before coming to New Student Registration, take the computerized section online (approx. 20-30 min).

-- To begin the exam, click here
+- To begin the exam at home, click here.

 Take the computerized section at least two days prior to your registration date.
-If you cannot take this section before you come to registration, please contact Cathy Donovan below.

 Step 2: Listening Comprehension